Mark Flanagan (boxer)

 Mark Manning Flanagan (born 30 May 1990) is an Australian professional boxer.

 Professional boxing career

 Flanagan won the Australian cruiserweight title with a points decision at the Townsville Entertainment and Convention Centre.
 Flanagan made his first defence against Quinn.
 Flanagan has won six more bouts, challenging Denis Lebedev for the WBA (Super) cruiserweight title.
 Denis Lebedev won by unanimous decision.

+Bare-knuckle boxing

+Flanagan made his debut with Bare Knuckle Fighting Championship against fellow promotional newcomer Dilan Prašović on 18 April 2026 at BKFC Fight Night 37.
+He lost the fight by technical knockout at the end of the second round.